Mark Hellinger Theatre: Design

 The Mark Hellinger Theatre, originally the Hollywood Theatre, was designed by Thomas W. Lamb and was constructed in 1930 as a movie palace for Warner Bros.
-While the interior was designed in a Baroque style, the exterior was treated in a modern style.
+While the interior was designed in a 16th-century Baroque style, the exterior was treated in a style that was contemporary for the 1930s.

 Facade

-Former Broadway
+Broadway (former)

 The Hollywood Theatre's main entrance was originally at 1655 Broadway, with a narrow lobby leading to a grand foyer on 51st Street.
 At the time of the theater's construction in 1930, cinemas that premiered films in the Times Square area typically had entrances on Broadway, regardless of the width.
 While the Broadway entrance was narrow, it contained a bright marquee and a huge lighted vertical sign.
 The Broadway entrance was closed in 1934 and converted to retail space before being demolished completely prior to the late 1990s.

-The roof of the Hollywood Theatre's Broadway wing originally contained a "V"-shaped steel sign measuring 80 ft tall and 210 ft wide.
+The roof of the Hollywood Theatre's Broadway wing originally contained a V-shaped steel sign measuring 80 ft tall and 210 ft wide.
 Described in 1929 as "the largest electrical display in the world", the sign weighed 115 tons.
 A dedicated generator illuminated the sign's 20,000 bulbs, which were arranged so that 8 ft letters could be flashed.